Opposition Candidate's Victory Tossed Out In Istanbul Mayor's Race

 "Until now, it was one man, one vote, from now on it is: vote until the governing party wins," said Soner Cagaptay, the director of the Turkish Program at the Washington Institute for Near East Policy.
 "Today's decision to reverse the Istanbul mayoral election is the greatest distortion of democratic elections in Turkey since the country's first free and fair polls in 1950."

-Erdogan's party also lost the mayor's race in Ankara, the country's capital, in the March country-wide municipal elections where he was actively campaigning for his party's candidates.
+Erdogan's party also lost the mayor's race in Ankara, the country's capital, in the March countrywide municipal elections where he was actively campaigning for his party's candidates.

 Erdogan himself was mayor of Istanbul in the late 1990s.
 As the BBC notes, he has often remarked, "Whoever wins Istanbul wins Turkey."